WaywardGame/types/README.md

 # Wayward Types

-TypeScript declarations for Wayward, used for modding.
+TypeScript declarations for Wayward; used for modding.

-### Visit [waywardgame.github.io](https://waywardgame.github.io/) for the modding guide and a more organised view of these types
+* Visit [waywardgame.github.io](https://waywardgame.github.io/) for documentation and an organized view of these types.
+* Visit [github.com/WaywardGame/types/wiki](https://github.com/WaywardGame/types/wiki) for the Wayward Modding Guide.

 ## Usage